redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  replicas: 1
 	  serviceType: NodePort

-Add the following annotations to the my-nginx-ingress-controller service:
+Add the following annotations to the service created for the my-nginx-ingress-controller:

 	annotations:
 	  service.beta.kubernetes.io/aws-load-balancer-type: "nlb"